yenyasinn/enik/_i18n/en/_posts/2019-08-10-queue-mail.md

 **Therefore you should use queue for sending mails if:**
 * you need to improve performance of the site.
 User’s won’t wait until mail is sent during form submission.
 For instance, the difference between sending mail using mail() and using queue is 2 times (11.76 milliseconds versus 5.57 milliseconds in my testing) .
 * you have to improve user experience of the site - if there are any troubles with mail sending users don’t need to submit a form again.
-* you want to do site more reliable - mails will be sent once it is possible.
+* you want to do site more reliable - mails will be sent at once when it is possible.
 * you need more options for configuration mail sending.